 The estimation of the useful lives of assets has been based on historical experience for plant and equipment.
 In addition, the condition of the assets is assessed at least once per year and considered against the remaining useful life.
 Adjustments to useful life are made when considered necessary.
-Depreciation charges are included in note 8 and note 16.
+Depreciation charges are included in note 8(b) and note 15(a).